 Session Five: The Chandogya Upanishad

-Here we will consider the structure and principal ideas of the Chandogya Upanishad, read through selected passages and attempt to interpret their meaning.
+In this session we consider the Chandogya Upanishad, read through selected passages, and attempt to interpret their meaning.

 Session Six: The Katha Upanishad